Brndon/LimitMonitor/README.md

-# LimitMonkey
+# LimitMonitor

 We have created a CloudFormation template that you can run to start receiving alerts with just a couple of clicks.
-You can configure the Limits Monitor to alert you as you are approaching limits, all via Scheduled Lambda functions, so there is no additional infrastructure to monitor.
+You can configure the LimitMonitor to alert you as you are approaching limits, all via Scheduled Lambda functions, so there is no additional infrastructure to monitor.

 ## Basic Configuration